 2.3.
-Housing in Urban Areas
+Housing in the Lincoln Urban Area, Main Towns and Market Towns

 - 2.3.1.
 The strategy of this plan is one of urban focus in order to concentrate housing in locations where more services, infrastructure and jobs are available, minimising the need to travel and allowing investment to be focused to achieve maximum benefits.
 Site allocations have been made in accordance with this approach in the Lincoln Urban Area, Gainsborough, Sleaford, Market Rasen and Caistor. - 2.3.2.
-Beyond these allocations the principle of development of new homes is supported and is also fully aligned to the overall strategy of this local plan.
+Beyond these allocations the principle of development of new homes in the Lincoln Urban Area, the Main Towns and Market Towns is supported and is also fully aligned to the overall strategy of this local plan.
 Additional development can come forward through allocations in neighbourhood plans or through applications being submitted.
-However, in order to ensure certainty and avoid market saturation for developers of allocated sites, large sites will typically be limited in these urban areas.
+However, in order to ensure certainty and avoid market saturation for developers of allocated sites, large sites that are not allocated in the plan will typically be limited to those which do not demonstrably delay or impact upon the delivery of sites allocated in this plan.